top of page

 Moving some carefully chosen Type B and C tests from the outage to on-line testing can reduce outage workload and time.

-Call Fluxion for a consultation to determine the amount of relief likely for your site.
+Call Fluxion for a consultation for your site.

 bottom of page